Buttermilk Falls State Park

 The upper park levels off as you reach Lake Treman.
 Numerous meadows provide for excellent vistas and plenty of opportunities for viewing wildlife.
 A campground gives visitors a chance for an extended stay.
 The 60 campsites present in the park offer no utilities, but are comfortably close to the park’s happenings while providing privacy and tranquility in the wooded and hilly setting of the upper park.
 There are also 7 cabins available for rent in the camping area.

-Markings: Standard brown and yellow state park markings.
+Markings: Standard brown and yellow state park markings, some colored blazes.
+The trails are clearly defined.

 Distance: Our recommended walk covers about 1.5 miles, mostly uphill.

-From there, the gorge trail either continues across the road to the Bear Trail, which follows Buttermilk Creek and eventually leads to Lake Treman (¾ mile from the junction with the road) or crosses the creek onto the Rim Trail which loops around the top of the gorge and leads back to the lower parking area.
+From there, the gorge trail either continues across the road to the Bear Trail, which follows Buttermilk Creek and eventually leads to Lake Treman (¾ mile from the junction with the road) or crosses the creek onto the Rim Trail which loops around the top of the gorge and leads back to the lower parking area (this is recommended).

 A Finger Lakes spur trail also ties into the upper reaches of the Lake Treman trail in the north of the park.